You’ll Know Exactly Where to Sell by the End of This

 Serious About Building a Real Business:

 Shopify wins.
 Yes, monthly costs exist.
 But you’re building an asset you own, not renting space on someone else’s turf.
-The 90-day free trial means zero risk to try properly.
+The promotional trial (3 days free, then 3 months at $1/month for eligible new users) means minimal risk to try properly.

-Claim your 90-day free Shopify trial here.
-Use these three months to:
+Start your Shopify trial here.
+Use this promotional period to:

 Bottom line: The “best” platform depends entirely on your situation, products, and goals.
 But for most sellers wanting to build something lasting, Shopify offers the best combo of ease, power, and scalability.
 Take that free trial.
 See for yourself.